1990–91 New Jersey Nets season

 The 1990–91 New Jersey Nets season was the Nets' 24th season in the National Basketball Association, and 15th season in East Rutherford, New Jersey.
-After finishing with the worst record last season, the Nets won the draft lottery, and selected Derrick Coleman out of Syracuse University with the first overall pick in the 1990 NBA draft.
-In the off-season, the team acquired Reggie Theus from the Orlando Magic.
+After finishing with the worst record last season, the Nets won the NBA draft lottery, and selected power forward Derrick Coleman out of Syracuse University with the first overall pick in the 1990 NBA draft.
+During the off-season, the team acquired Reggie Theus from the Orlando Magic.

 However, the Nets continued to struggle losing eleven consecutive games between December and January.
-Their movement would continue at mid-season as they acquired Dražen Petrović from the Portland Trail Blazers, and rookie forward Terry Mills from the Denver Nuggets.
-The Nets finished fifth in the Atlantic Division with a 26–56 record.
-Coleman had a stellar rookie season averaging 18.4 points and 10.3 rebounds per game, as he was named Rookie of the Year.
+Their movement would continue at mid-season as the team acquired second-year Croatian guard Dražen Petrović from the Portland Trail Blazers, and rookie power forward Terry Mills from the Denver Nuggets.
+The Nets finished in fifth place in the Atlantic Division with a 26–56 record.

+Coleman had a stellar rookie season averaging 18.4 points and 10.3 rebounds per game, as he was named the NBA Rookie of the Year, and also named to the NBA All-Rookie First Team.
 Following the season, Theus retired.

 For the season, the Nets changed their primary logo, and added new uniforms, plus adding light blue road jerseys.
 The logo and home uniforms lasted until 1997, while the road jerseys only lasted for just one season, where they changed them to a darker blue color next season.